-Getting sick while we are on vacation is perhaps one of our worst nightmares.
+Getting sick while traveling is sure to turn your vacation into a tailspin.
 It can lead to a ruined or shortened holiday, you can struggle to find the right healthcare, and when you are sick, there’s nothing worse than being away from your own home and all of its comforts.
-It can be even worse when it’s your child with autism that gets sick.
+It is even worse when it’s your child with autism that gets sick.
 The time to make plans for what to do when your child with autism gets sick on vacation is before the trip happens so you aren’t scrambling at the last minute.

 Doctors and home comforts can be hard on a sick child, especially one with autism.
 Their little bodies feel bad and their sensory needs overwhelm them.
 If it’s a vacation that they’ve been looking forward to for a long time, you won’t want to cut it short, especially if they could be better before it’s due to end.
 You also don’t want them to have to suffer more so that you can continue your break.
 A new doctor along with the smells and sounds of the office can put a sick child with autism into a tailspin.
 You have to be prepared in advance.

 Assess the Situation

 It’s important to remember that not all illnesses are equal.
 There’s a huge difference between a cold and cough as opposed to a serious flu or a stomach bug.
 You know your child better than anyone else.
 You know how they cope with illness and what makes them feel better.
 Some kids have great immune systems and seem to carry on as normal even when they are struggling.
 Others, just want to stay in bed when they have even a mild cold.
 Factor in sensory issues for the type of issue as well as immune factors.